andtr-2021/text-display-media-player-baremetalos/README.md

-# Text Display and Video Player for BareMetalOS on Raspberry Pi 3/4:
+# Text Display and Video Player for BareMetalOS on RPI 3/4:

 ## Font:
 - **Font Name**: Roboto Serif